Boise State Broncos football: Early history (1933–1946)

-Originally a junior college, Boise State first fielded a football team in 1933 under head coach Dusty Kline.
-That team compiled a record of 1–2–1.
-Kline was succeeded by Max Eiden.
-Under Eiden, the Broncos posted a record of 11–17–1 from 1934 to 1937.
-Eiden was succeeded by Harry Jacoby, who coached the team from 1938 to the middle of the 1941 season before being called into Army service.
-The remainder of the 1941 season was coached by George "Stub" Allison, who posted a record of 2–1.
-The Broncos did not compete in intramural football from 1942 to 1945 due to having a reduced male student population during World War II.
-Following the war, Jacoby would return to coach the Broncos for one more season in 1946, posting a final record of 14–15–2.
+Lyle Smith era (1947–1967)

 After a year as an assistant, Lyle Smith was promoted to head football coach of Boise Junior College in 1947.
 Smith saw incredible success as head coach, winning his first 31 games in a row as head coach.
 In 1950, the team moved into a new 10,000-seat stadium.
 With the outbreak of the Korean War, Smith, still undefeated as a head coach, was recalled to the Navy and was only able to coach in the first three games of the 1950 season.
 George Blankley assumed the head coaching duties for the remainder of 1950 and the entire 1951 season in Smith's absence and compiled a 16–2 record.
 Smith returned as head coach in 1952 and stretched his winning streak all the way to 37 games before suffering his first defeat.
 In 1954, Smith was a leading candidate for the vacant job at his alma mater Idaho, but withdrew his name from consideration, content at Boise.
 Boise won thirteen conference titles in football under Smith and the NJCAA National Football Championship in 1958.
 Smith's final record is 150–25–6.
 Coach Smith never had a losing season as the head coach.

+Tony Knap era (1968–1975)

 Boise State's football program moved up to four-year status in 1968 under new head coach Tony Knap and competed as an NAIA independent for two seasons.
 The Broncos were accepted into the NCAA in October 1969, and a month later into the Big Sky Conference, effective the following July.
 The Broncos began NCAA competition in 1970 in Division II ("College Division" prior to 1973) in a brand new Bronco Stadium.
 Knap and the Broncos won three consecutive Big Sky titles from 1973 to 1975 and compiled a record of 71–19–1.